 - Do not travel

-Grenada is assigned a level-one rating.
+Like most frequently visited destinations in Europe, South America and the Caribbean, Grenada is assigned a level 2 rating.
 The US Department of State also notes crime is predominantly opportunistic.
-Avoiding isolated areas and being aware of your surroundings—the same precautions you should exercise everywhere—are the best strategies.
+Avoiding isolated areas and being aware of your surroundings—the same precautions you should exerx`cise everywhere—are the best strategies.

 Importantly, SGU staffs and maintains a professional Department of Public Safety (DPS) to help provide a safe and secure environment for the campus community.